PattMayne/storymachine-pwv/README.md

 **TO DO:**

 * CARDS SCREENS:
+* send in latest URL to edit value object screen, for return.
 * Show all changes on "edit value" screen
 * Magnitude has limits
 * When new story unit is created, give it a number (ie. Act 2)